Teenager arrested as school goes into lockdown after three injured

 Children described to their parents how they were lying on the floor and hiding under the tables during the incident at The Birley Academy in Sheffield on Wednesday morning.

-A child was assaulted and two adults suffered minor injuries in the incident “involving a sharp object”, South Yorkshire Police said.
+A child was assaulted and two adults suffered minor injuries in the incident, one of these from a “sharp object which is believed to be broken glass”, police said.

-But the weapon involved is understood to be a broken bottle rather than a knife.
+Officers said all three victims were checked-over by paramedics at the scene, with nobody going to hospital, and the child involved “thankfully, has no visible injuries”.

 One parent told BBC Radio Sheffield how their child texted saying: “Mum, there’s a lockdown at school.